bittersweet-coffee/ch.bfh.bti7081.s2018.black/docs/diary.md

 ### Decisions

-* make the Interview and split the research Tasks among the group
+* Make the interview and split the research tasks among the group
-* determine first requirements in next meeting
+* Determine first requirements in next meeting

-# TODO
+# TODOs

+* Interview regarding addiction with a doctor
+* Gather interview questions and ask doctor about addition (Team)

 ## Research topics

 * Addiction: Amin, Cedric
 * Data security: Nicola
 * Treatment : Jan